-After the COVID-19 pandemic, the Indian Ministry of Home Affairs has mandated all industrial and commercial establishments, workplaces and offices to provide group medical insurance coverage to their employees.
-This is as per the order issued by IRDAI.
+After the initial COVID-19 lockdown, the Indian Ministry of Home Affairs mandated all industrial and commercial establishments, workplaces and offices to offer Group Medical Insurance coverage to their employees (as per the order issued by IRDAI).

 Administration of Group Medical Coverage for employees can be a hassle.
 Some employees leave, new ones get on board, and the list of their dependents can also change.